Contentlos/clp_medic/README.md

 - Garages use ox_target sphere zones; coordinates (`coords`/`spawn`) and headings can be changed per garage in `config.lua`.

 ## Migration tips
-- Keep `Config.Compatibility.UseAmbulanceJob = true` while `esx_ambulancejob` is active so only the ambulance job can go on duty.
+- Keep `Config.Compatibility.UseAmbulanceJob = true` while `esx_ambulancejob` is active so only the EMS job(s) in `Config.AllowedJobs` can go on duty.
 - Set it to `false` when fully migrated to allow custom jobs or whitelist logic.
 - `Config.Compatibility.AllowLegacyAlerts` is provided for custom bridging if you need to forward calls to legacy scripts (left false by default).

+## Dispatch / Leitstelle
+- EMS-only tablet (`/ems` by default) shows active calls, assignment status, and completion buttons.
+- Calls are auto-created when a player enters the downed/death state; completing a revive clears the call.
+- Changing the command or requiring on-duty access is handled in `Config.Dispatch`.

 ## Testing
 This resource has not been run inside this environment.
 Configure item names, job names, and coordinates for your server before deployment.